twisted/twisted/docs/development/ai-policy.rst

    an inherent asymmetry into communication.
 A generative AI user can produce text faster than a human can read it, which allows the generative AI user to outpace and spam other users, creating unnecessary burden on maintainers.

+We have also found AI-generated contributions to be quite low quality, as well as distracting and exhausitng for code reviewers to keep up with.
+However, low-quality contributions are.

 Enforcement
 ===========